fernandezOli/daemonBridge/doc_dev.md

 "listeningNetwork": {
     "tokens": [
         "listeningAddress": "0x962aC815B...B5aeF39",
+		"privateKey4payback": "MyAccount_LINK_PAYBACK",
 ```
 This account MUST have native coin of listening network for fees.
+The 'privateKey4payback' is the private key of the listening address.

 ## License